-It is said that this cake is named after the baker who invented it, who while baking the cake was stung by a bee attracted by the honey topping.
+It is said that the Beinenstich is named after the baker who invented it, who, while baking the cake was sting by a bee attracted by the honey topping.

 Beinenstich or Bee-sting cake is one of my favourites and a traditional German dessert, a nod to my heritage.
 It is sweet but has a lovely balance of flavour and is simple to bake.
 Only trouble is now… who’s going to eat it all?

 2 tbs lemon juice